getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 );
 ```

-Essentially, anywhere that you have more than two asynchronous steps of flow control logic in your program, you can *and should* use a promise-yielding generator driven by a run utility to express the flow control in a synchronous-fashion.
+Essentially, anywhere that you have more than two asynchronous steps of flow control logic in your program, you can *and should* use a promise-yielding generator driven by a run utility to express the flow control in a synchronous fashion.
 This will make for much easier to understand and maintain code.

-This yield-a-promise-resume-the-generator pattern is going to be so common and so powerful, the next version of JavaScript is almost certainly going to introduce a new function type which will do it automatically without needing the run utility.
-We'll cover (expected name) `async function`s in Chapter 8.
+This yield-a-promise-resume-the-generator pattern is going to be so common and so powerful, the next version of JavaScript is almost certainly going to introduce a new function type that will do it automatically without needing the run utility.
+We'll cover `async function`s (as they're expected to be called) in Chapter 8.

 ## Review

 As JavaScript continues to mature and grow in its widespread adoption, asynchronous programming is more and more of a central concern.
 Callbacks are not fully sufficient for these tasks, and totally fall down the more sophisticated the need.

 Thankfully, ES6 adds Promises to address one of the major shortcomings of callbacks: lack of trust in predictable behavior.
-Promises represent the future completion value from a potentially-async task, normalizing behavior across sync and async boundaries.
+Promises represent the future completion value from a potentially async task, normalizing behavior across sync and async boundaries.

 But it's the combination of Promises with generators that fully realizes the benefits of rearranging our async flow control code to de-emphasize and abstract away that ugly callback soup (aka "hell").